psadmin-io/talk.adv-ps-admin/README.md

-# PS Admin Wiki Presentation
+# Advanced PeopleSoft Administration using the PeopleSoft Cloud Architecture

-To view the presentation, visit [http://wiki.psadmin.io/psadmin-wiki-showoff/](http://wiki.psadmin.io/psadmin-wiki-showoff/)
+## Oracle OpenWorld 2017

 To download and view the presentation locally: